Emotional Regulation: What Is It and How Do I Do It?

 WANT TO KNOW HOW YOU CAN REGULATE EMOTIONS, REDUCE STRESS AND RELAX?
 THIS IS THE POST FOR YOU!

-At the start of 2024, I decided to focus on my health and wellbeing - not just to help me through the dark and gloomy days but throughout the year; tools, techniques and things that make me feel good when maintaining focus feel like an uphill battle, and everything feels too much, especially as someone with ADHD.
+At the start of 2024, I decided to focus on my health and wellbeing - not just to help me through the dark and gloomy days but throughout the year; tools, techniques and things that make me feel good when maintaining focus feels like an uphill battle, and everything feels too much, especially as someone with ADHD.

 When we get to a point where our nervous system is out of whack, emotional regulation can become increasingly difficult.
 Tasks begin to feel like chores, especially as your to-do list grows and the weather disappoints.

 You might find yourself going through the motions, doing so much, but it never feels like enough.
 This often leads to feeling overwhelmed, stressed and emotionally dysregulated as your body tries to keep up.
-Not just for people with ADHD but those without too, so regardless of where you are on the spectrum or not, this article will be useful for you.
+Not just for people with ADHD but those without too, so regardless of where you are on the spectrum or not, this article will be helpful for you.

 SO WHAT IS EMOTIONAL DYSREGULATION?